Skip to content

 Goods receipt

-• Additives (baking agents, vitamins), pallets and sacks: covered goods wagons (Gs), track 2a
+• Additives (baking agents, vitamins), pallets and sacks: covered goods wagons (Gs)

-• Grain (wheat, rye, corn) by self-unloading wagons with swivel roofs (Ktmm, Tdgs), track 2b
+• Grain (wheat, rye, corn) by self-unloading wagons with swivel roofs (Ktmm, Tdgs)

 Operating resources

-• Packaging material: sacks, pallets, cardboard boxes, covered goods wagons (Gs), track 2a
+• Packaging material: sacks, pallets, cardboard boxes, covered goods wagons (Gs)

-• Machine parts / maintenance: Staggered wagons (Ks) for larger plant components or crates, track 2c
+• Machine parts / maintenance: Flat wagons with stakes (Ks) for larger plant components or crates

 Another idea is to create an adapter to expand the shunting game into a single-track FREMO module showing an industrial connection at a through line.
 It could look like this:

-Green: FREMO module adapter, single track; brown: the two segment boxes; black: tracks
+Green: FREMO module adapter, pure landscape; brown: the two segment boxes; black: tracks

-The FREMO module adapter will be 100 mm high, and the segment boxes will be about 80 mm or so high, so that they can rest on the adapter in a corresponding recess (and, of course, be secured there).
+Essentially, the adapter is only used to create the FREMO module head geometry of 400 mm x 100 mm.
+The FREMO module adapter will be 100 mm high, and the segment boxes will be about 70 mm or so high, so that they can rest on the adapter in a corresponding recess (and, of course, be secured there).

 Aurora mill main building